umaine-research/.github/profile/README.md

   - Account setup
   - Overview of the Discovery Environment
   - iCommands to manage DataStore
-  - Custom built application to run Cutadapt, FastQC, Dada2
+  - Custom built application for metabarcoding

 <br>